-Have you ever felt like your spirit has taken a huge metaphorical punch in the face thanks to anxiety, depression or just because #life?
-Yep, that’s me as of late.
-So because it’s nothing short of shit, I needed to write this open letter to remind myself (and anyone else out there feeling the same) that we’re not alone and that when it comes to mental health, sharing is most definitely caring.
+Ever felt like your spirit has taken a huge metaphorical punch in the face thanks to anxiety or depression?
+Because same.
+It’s nothing short of shit so I decided to write this open letter to remind myself (and anyone else out there feeling the same) that we’re not alone and that when it comes to mental health, sharing is most definitely caring.

 Recently I’ve felt a disconnect in my life.
 I’ve felt disjointed to things that usually make me happy.
 It’s like a blanket of disinterest has clouded over most areas of my life.
 Work, exercise, self-care and dare I say it, even writing.